Lissy93/dashy/docs/privacy.md

 By default, Dashy will not make any external requests, unless you configure it to.
 Some features (which are all off by default) do require internat access, and this section outlines those features, the services used, and links to their privacy policies.

 ### Font Awesome
-If either sections or items are using font-awesome icons, then these will be fetched directly from font-awesome on page load.
+If either any of your sections or items are using font-awesome icons, then these will be fetched directly from font-awesome on page load.
+See the [Font Awesome Privacy Policy](https://fontawesome.com/privacy) for more info.

 ### Favicon Fetching
 If an item's icon is set to `favicon`, then it will be auto-fetched from the corresponding URL.
 Since not all websites have their icon located at `/favicon.ico`, and if they do, it's often very low resolution (like `16 x 16 px`).
 Therefore, the default behavior is for Dashy to check if the URL is public, and if so will use an API to fetch the favicon.
 For self-hosted services, the favion will be fetched from the default path, and no external requests will be made.